MongoDB plugin

 Functionality

-The save step’s input and step context are used to generate the table, the list of columns and their values, which are then combined and forwarded to the database.
+The save step’s input and step context are used to generate the database name, collection name, and list of Document objects, which are then inserted into the database.

 Example